ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ### Side Note: Where to place test files?

-Jest is relatively un-opinionated on where test files are placed in your project.
-There are three popularized ways to organize test files in Jest:
+Jest allows multiple ways to organize test files in relation to your project:

 - Place all test files into a `__tests__` directory at the root of the project
 - Place test files for a given folder within a `__tests__` subfolder
 - Place test files next to the project files they test

-I prefer to put test files next to the files they are testing.
-This keeps my project structure flat and allows me to easily see which project files have test files written for them, and which do not.
+I prefer to put test files next to the project files they test.
+This keeps my project structure flat and allows me to easily identify which files have tests written for them and which do not.

 ## Write tests for the Home Page